1007tejas/tejascaptcha/README.md

 ![The preview image is not available](example/githubReadme/images/tejasCaptchaPreview.png?raw=true "TejasCaptcha preview")

+## Compatibility

+The tejas/tejascaptcha service provider runs on Linux/BSD like web servers.

 ## Installation

-The TejasCaptcha Service Provider can be installed via [Composer](http://getcomposer.org).
+The TejasCaptcha Service Provider is installed via [Composer](http://getcomposer.org).
 In your laravel projects composer.json file require the latest version of the `tejas/tejascaptcha` package and set the `minimum-stability` to `dev`.

 ####  composer.json

 ![The preview image is not available](example/githubReadme/images/tejasCaptchaComposerRequire.png?raw=true "TejasCaptcha composer require section")